-Water from the North Branch Neshaminy Creek is treated at Forest Park Water.
+Water from the Delaware River is pumped to the North Branch Neshaminy Creek where it eventually travels to Forest Park Water to be treated.
 The North Branch Neshaminy Creek originates as a small stream near Route 413 in Central Bucks County.
 The creek then flows into Lake Galena, which is the reservoir for Forest Park Water.
 Water released from Lake Galena flows back into the North Branch Neshaminy Creek to the Forest Park Water Treatment Plant.

 North Penn Water Authority has a video that explains the entire treatment process and how water gets from the source to your tap.
-Visit our website to view these videos or email info@npwa.org to speak with a representative about presenting the video to your school or civic group: www.npwa.org/FPWTP-videos
+Visit our website to view these videos or email info@npwa.org to speak with a representative about presenting the video to your school or civic group: npwa.org/Treatment-Process